 I don’t think this is very controversial anymore, but I’ll start by presenting the case for merge commits anyway.

 So, you want to implement a new feature and you branch off

-master at the point b, write the code, and end up with commits x, y and z (possibly after first having cleaned up your feature branch).
-Meanwhile, a new commit, c, has been pushed to the master branch:
+main at the point b, write the code, and end up with commits x, y and z (possibly after first having cleaned up your feature branch).
+Meanwhile, a new commit, c, has been pushed to the main branch: